 New Chem & ChemEng Faculty Publications

-Updated monthly, below are new articles by faculty in Stanford's Chemistry Department and Chemical Engineering Department from the Web of Science (WoS) database.
+Updated weekly, below are new articles by faculty in Stanford's Chemistry Department and Chemical Engineering Department from the Web of Science (WoS) database.
 Only users with a current SUNet ID can view full WoS records.

 New Stanford Chemical Engineering Dept. theses

 Futurity: news from leading research universities

 - Lasers and sticky tape triple lithium metal battery life